pagekite/upagekite/README.md

 explore [the Tutorial](https://github.com/pagekite/upagekite-tutorial/`)
 for a more structured approach.

+## A Note About Resource Constraints

+Uploading Python code to flash and compiling it on the chip as described above, is quite inefficient use of precious RAM.

+Some features simply cannot work: for example, the sample webapp disables TLS connections to the PageKite relays if a camera is detected.
+There simply isn't enough RAM to compile all the code, manage the camera and maintain an encrypted connection, all at once!

-Note that uploading Python code to the flash and compiling it on the chip as described above, is quite inefficient use of precious RAM.
-Once you have an idea what you want to develop, you will probably want to build your own custom Micropython firmware and "freeze" your Python code into the binary.
-This allows Micropython to run the bytecode directly from FLASH and conserve RAM for use by your application.
+So once you have an idea what you want to develop, you will probably want to build your own custom Micropython firmware and "freeze" your Python code (along with upagekite and any other dependencies) into the binary.
+This allows Micropython to run the bytecode directly from flash and conserve RAM for use by your application.

+This also unlocks the ability to use the ESP32's "native" OTA updates to upgrade your code on running devices.

 ## Copyright and License